pratyushmittal/fetch-on-rest/README.md

 **.rawGet(segments, query)**

+All requests return a promise object.
-Requests return a promise object with the json response (except `rawGet`).
+The promise object resolves to JSON response (except `rawGet` which resolves to text).
 URL parsing is handled using the exhaustive [URI.js library][urijs].

 **[segments][segments]:** `segments` are the parts of url.
 Can be array or string.